 In 1977 Mike Llewellyn almost became one of the few players in cricket history to strike a ball over the tall and imposing Pavilion at Lord`s.

-His feat came during the Gillette Cup Final against Middlesex, with the aggressive left-hander having started his innings with two fours and a six off Mike Gatting.
+His feat, seen in the image above, came during the Gillette Cup Final against Middlesex, with the aggressive left-hander having started his innings with two fours and a six off Mike Gatting.
 Then came his enormous blow, off the bowling of England off-spinner John Emburey, as Mike hit the ball into a gutter on the roof of the famous building.

 This was quite literally the high point in Mike`s thirteen career with Glamorgan from 1970 until 1982.
 Mike had played initially aged 16 years and 202 days as a batsman and off-spinner against Oxford University at Oxford in 1970, and in 1972 he became the club`s youngest centurion with an innings of 112* against Cambridge University at Swansea aged just 18 years and 213 days.